When you should visit the park

 In May, spring begins.
 Now is when the reindeer calves are born, and the reindeer must not be disturbed.
 The sun beams and the increasingly large bare patches make the mountainsides look spotted.
 The brooks start to rise and the ice abates.
 It is fine to go on trips.

-In June the snow has melted.
+In late June the snow has melted.
 The ground begins to dry up and the greenery speeds up.
 The Saamis prepare for branding the reindeer calves.
 If you hike at this time, you will see the midnight sun and small reindeer calves.
 At higher elevations the snow remains.
 The first calf branding begins.

 It's a bit cooler air and autumn colours and lingonberries to pick.
 There is hunting and reindeer butchering.
 Those who go hiking now often experience fine weather but cold nights.